waf/cleric/README.md

 ## Usage

-Edit core.clj to set bot information.
 Once the bot joins your channel, use

 ```
 !register <command> <mode> <twitter_username>